 - The fee (currently £180) tendered to the Council is for vetting the application form, making all necessary arrangements for the road marking to be installed and for the actual cost of the installation of the marking.

 - The road marking remains the property of the Council.
 It is not owned by the applicant, their representative or the fee payer.

 - Should the Council wish to remove the road marking to modify or improve the existing road network they may do so without any obligation to reinstate it.

 - The road marking will only be approved for installation outside of the property to which the applicant is resident.

 - The road marking will only be approved if no off-street parking is available.

 - All applications must have a vehicle registered at the property and proof of this must be supplied with the application.

 - The applicant must qualify for one of the below mentioned benefits to meet the application criteria and evidence of the qualifying benefit must be supplied with the application.

-- Higher Rate Disability Living Allowance
+- Higher Rate mobility component of the Disability Living Allowance

 - Personal Independence Payment